digininja/pipal/README.md

 ## Install / Usage

-The app will only work with `Ruby 1.9.x`, if you try to run it in any previous versions you will get a warning and the app will close.
+The app will only work with `Ruby 1.9.x` and newer, if you try to run it in any previous versions you will get a warning and the app will close.

 Pipal is completely self contained and requires no gems installing so should work on any vanilla Ruby install.

-Usage is fairly simple, -? will give you full instructions:
+Usage is fairly simple, `-?` will give you full instructions:

 ```ruby
 $ ./pipal.rb -?